bob-fornal/work-notes/AWS/CDA/DynamoDB.md

 Process:

-* User authentication request sent and received with the identity provider such as Facebook, Google, etc..
+* User authentication request sent and received with the identity provider such as Facebook, Google, etc.
 * Web Identity token returned from provider
 * Token, App ID of provider, and ARN of IAM Role sent to `AssumeRoleWithIdentity` API endpoint
 * AWS issues temporary security credentials back to the user allowing the user to access resources (1 hour default)

-* Temporary security credentials response consist of 4 things:
+Temporary security credentials response consist of 4 things:

 1. AccessKeyID, SecretAccessKey, SessionToken
 2. Expiration (time limit, 1 hour by default)